SeanIT05/dotfiles/README.md

 ### Technical Implementation

 **Low-Level Customization**
-My dwm and slstatus setups involve direct C source modification.
-I prioritize stripping unnecessary modules to maintain a minimal memory footprint while enhancing structural efficiency through custom patching.
+Core components such as dwm and slstatus involve direct C source modification.
+The priority is stripping unnecessary modules to maintain a minimal memory footprint while enhancing structural efficiency through custom patching.

 **Performance Tooling**
-Systems are optimized for speed using minimalist application launchers like rofi and wofi, alongside lightweight daemons like dunst and sxhkd.
+The environment is optimized for speed using minimalist application launchers and lightweight notification daemons to reduce system overhead.

 ### Deployment

 Each directory mirrors the internal structure of the home folder.
-Deployment is handled through symlinking to ensure a reproducible environment across different machines.
+Deployment is handled through symlinking to ensure a reproducible environment.

 ```bash
 # Example deployment sequence